Palash90/site-assets/blogs/iron-learn/iron-learn-5.md

 add<<<blocks, threadsPerBlock>>>(d_a, d_b, d_c, n);
 ```

 Then it started working.
-I got it running in C. Now, I have to get it running in Rust now.
+I got it running in C. I had to get it running in Rust.

 The first step is to separate out the cuda code and the C code.
 I deleted the main function from the cuda code and ran the following to get the ptx output, which we'll feed to our Rust code.